nvanbaak/weather-console/README.md

 ## License

-This project uses the MIT license.
+This project uses the GNU license.

 ## Visit the deployed page!